yy502/laserpecker/LP_fundamentals.md

 Don't be disappointed if your result misses half of the details.
 Think of it this way, imagine all the gray pixels in your image are converted to different power levels according to their brightness, let's say from level 1 to level 10, to achieve 10 levels of brightness of burns, in theory.
 However, in reality your material does not get burnt up to power level 5; and it gets burnt equally dark from level 9 to 10.
 So all the pixels that are meant to be burnt with power level 1 to 5 won't show.
 And all the pixels burnt with power 9 and 10 become indistinguishable.
 As a result, the 10-level grayscale image becomes 4-level only (level 6, 7, 8, 9+10).
 This is a common challenge in laser engraving.
 And the solution is to dither your image (i.e. to use different densities of black & white pixes to emulate grayscale) and use Bin mode to engrave it.
 See [Dithering](/laser_engraving.md#dithering) for more details.

-**[Dec/2021 update]:** From Android app v3.73 (iOS app version unknown), LP has listened to the community and added built-in dithering feature **for LP2**, which is amazing!
+**[Dec/2021 update]:** From Android app v3.73 (iOS app version unknown), LP has listened to the community and added built-in dithering feature **for LP2 and LP3**, which is amazing!
 (It does not work well with L1/L1 Pro, so this feature is not available to the 1st gen models.)
-Please also make sure you update LP2's firmware to v3.0.9 or higher, which contains an improvement that _significantly_ speeds up Gray mode engraving.
+Please also make sure you update LP2's firmware to v3.0.9 or higher, which is required for the new dithering option to appear, and this firmware also contains an improvement that _significantly_ speeds up Gray mode engraving.

 #### Seal